ceejbot/community-and-you/community.md

 # [fit] humans are
 # [fit] social animals

-^ the value of connecting with other people
+^ the value of connecting with other people; face to face contact is how we feel we know each other.
+Rick thought I could talk because he had met me & seen me coding.

 ---